 Cambridge North opened to commuters on Sunday 21st May 2017, with the very first train being the 08:54 from Cambridge.
 But it wasn’t just the commuters, people arrived throughout the day on their on bikes and with their families, to get a peek at the design of the new station especially the metal cladding on the main building and footbridge

 Last week some of the CambridgeSpace wizards and founders had a day out visiting some of the London-based Impact Hubs.
 Impact Hub is a global organisation of co-working and community spaces with over 80 locations.
-CambridgeSpace is looking (and is quite far down the process) to become an Impact Hub so was great to see how others work.
-The first
+The first stop was in Impact Hub Brixton located in Brixton Pop development, an incredible urban area made almost entirely of shipping containers.
+Following a

 CambridgeSpace provides freelancers/small businesses with an alternative to working from home or a coffee shop.
 But building a community, collaboration, creativity and making an impact together are very important to us too.
 We also know that running a business and good eating habits don’t always go hand in hand.
 So we started thinking creatively about how we could make our

 CambridgeSpace joined up with Cambridge University Technology Club (CUTEC) and Dawe Labs to present the Cambridge Hack on February 25th and 26th, addressing the challenge of transport congestion within Cambridge’s city centre.
 This community event was held at the Institute for Manufacturing(IFM) on the Cambridge University West Campus and attracted nearly 90 people of whom two-thirds were graduates or under graduates, supported by a group of experts, mentors and professional business people.
 Following presentations from the expert group, the students split into eight teams with